Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: Experimental Setup

 \subsection{Models}

-We evaluate a diverse set of representative language models across different scales and series.
-For open-source models, we include {Qwen2.5-Instruct} series (7B, 14B, 32B, 72B)~\citep{yang2025qwen25}, {LLaMA3.1-Instruct} series (8B, 70B)~\citep{grattafiori2024llama3}, and {DeepSeek-V3}~\citep{deepseek-v3}.
-Additionally, we include two state-of-the-art closed-source models GPT-4o-mini and GPT-4o~\citep{hurst2024gpt4o}.
+We employ a diverse set of representative language models across different scales and series.
+For open-source models, we include {Qwen2.5-Instruct} series (7B, 14B, 32B, 72B)~\citep{Yang2024Qwen25TR}, {LLaMA3.1-Instruct} series (8B, 70B)~\citep{grattafiori2024llama}, and {DeepSeek-V3}~\citep{liu2024deepseek}.
+Additionally, we include two closed-source models GPT-4o-mini and GPT-4o~\citep{hurst2024gpt}.